catherineloesch/project4-react-frontend/README.md

 ### Proposal: choice of technology stack

-- I dediced to use a rails API with a React Front-End as I had used these 2 technologies before separately but not yet combined together.
+- I dediced to use a rails API with a React Front-End as I had used these 2 technologies before separately but not combined.

 ### Proposal: submission